 Instagram changes its algorithm frequently and is always optimizing it and making updates, so that isn’t a good sign for a service like Instazood that needs to function alongside it.
 I mean, if you can’t create a bot to keep up with updates, is it even a bot?

 In addition, Instagram blocks the services of Instazood due to the copyright infringement policy that doesn’t allow any other business to use “Insta.”
 They’ve effectively taken ownership of this phrase and won’t accept other companies using it.

 What does this little tidbit mean then?
 Anyone who uses Instazood can have their account banned.

 How cool is that?
 Ha – you’re right.
 It’s not.

-So if you’re trying to build your Instagram followers and you’re interested in buying an application that will help you – do everything in your power to avoid Instazood.
-There’s nothing positive about them, one user wrote that they even buy fake reviews. (*eye roll*)
+If you’re trying to build your Instagram followers and you’re interested in buying a service that will help you – do everything in your power to avoid Instazood.
+There’s nothing positive about them, one user wrote that they even buy fake reviews.
+We’ll pass, thanks!